overthq/Move/README.md

 Transportation ticketing app.

+## Motivation

+This service is being developed to be a solution that enhances the public transportation scene in Nigeria.

 ## Installation and Setup

 Follow the following steps to get the application running in your local development environment: